- You Are Not Alone

 I knew I was under a great deal of stress as a foster parent, and we talked about self-care all the time in support groups and with our supervisors.
 My husband and I attempted to get respite (not an easy task) but still...it seemed somehow almost wrong to focus on myself.

 Compared to what these children were going through, facing life and death illness, injury, abuse, and trauma, who was I to complain?
+I struggled to face the reality of my own needs.

-Who was I?
 I was a traumatized foster mom.

 What is Secondary Traumatic Stress?